Dreamstime_vladimirtimofeev_70307007

 Examining the challenges and methods of power supply design.

 As power-system designers struggle to manage rising impedances in the PDN, wider voltage gradients within the processor’s power pins, larger load transients, and many other challenges posed by AI chips, Empower believes it’s in the right place at the right time with the Crescendo platform.
-“The industry is sort of scrambling to get through this critical impasse of how to power the next generation of AI chips,” explained Philips.
+“The industry is sort of scrambling to get through this critical impasse of how to power the next generation of AI chips,” explained Phillips.

 The Complex Challenges of Supplying Power to AI Chips